 Students from Cameroon should take the British Council’s English Language Test (IELTS) to avoid problems in a later stage of the procedure when they are applying for visa.

-Those whose native language is English are exempted from evidence of proficiency in English.
-Also, LLM applicants who are taking/have completed an English-taught bachelor programme at a Dutch research university are exempt from taking an English proficiency test.
-Students coming from bi-lingual countries or other English-taught programmes can indicate that they would like to be exempt from taking an English proficiency test, though this exemption is hardly ever awarded.
-It is up to the Admissions Board to decide upon these requests.
+Those whose native language is English may be considered for exemption from evidence of proficiency in English.
+Also, LLM applicants who are taking/have completed an English-taught bachelor programme at a Dutch research university may be considered for exemption from taking an English proficiency test.
+Students coming from bi-lingual countries or other English-taught programmes can request exemption from taking an English proficiency test, though this exemption is hardly ever awarded.
+It is up to the Admissions Board to decide upon all exemption requests.